8 Amazing Vintage Easter Books for Kids (+ a Few Great Movies too)

 I always find that I'm a little more excited to read when it's a book that brings back fond memories for me, memories that I share with my kids while we read.
 Yes, new books are fun too but I really enjoy introducing the kids to classic literature.

-Let me know if you remember any of these vintage kids' Easter books (you may have found one in your basket when you were a kid):
+Let me know if you remember any of these vintage kids' Easter books (you may have found one in your basket when you were a kid)!
+I'm including affiliate links for your information and convenience in case you'd like to learn more about our recommendations.

 This is, hands-down, my favorite Easter story.
 Written in 1939, it still entertains readers today.
 It's the story of how the Easter Bunny gets all the eggs delivered in time for Easter morning -- he chooses helper bunnies!
 The first four bunnies chosen are all boys, but the fifth bunny chosen is a mother bunny to 21 little rabbits.
 She shows that she has the skills needed to join the Easter Bunny's team.
 The illustrations are beautiful and it's a great read.